-Chiropractic medicine aims to improve health by restoring structure and function to the spine and other joints.
-Stress, accidents, overexertion, or other injuries may cause minor displacement (subluxation) of the spinal vertebra.
-When a vertebra is displaced, muscle tension or irritation to the spinal nerves can result, causing pain (e.g., neck, back, headache) and impairing overall health.
+Chiropractic aims to improve health by restoring structure and function to the spine and other joints.
+Stress, accidents, overexertion, or other injuries may cause minor displacement and dysfunction (subluxation) of the spinal vertebra.
+When a vertebra is displaced, muscle tension and other mechanical irritation to the spinal nerves can result, causing pain (e.g., neck, back, headache) and impairing overall health.

 Chiropractors evaluate the structure and function of the spine and its effects on the musculoskeletal and nervous systems.
 They help to restore these systems to proper function.
 The chiropractic adjustment is the primary treatment used on the affected spinal and extremity joints; there are various types of adjustment techniques.

 Wellness care treatment is usually without signs or symptoms.
-It is used to maintain the nervous system’s normal function.
-This care helps prevent any type of disease and eliminates pain.
-Regular chiropractic care in today's world is as important as proper diet and exercise.
-Just as it takes time to get in shape and gain the ideal weight so it does with regular chiropractic adjustments to get its best health benefits.
+It is used to maintain and optimize the nervous system’s normal function.
+Regular chiropractic care is as important as proper diet and exercise.

 As with any process, chiropractic care takes time to aquire its many health benefits.